yuno-payments/yuno-docs/docs/Wallets/apple-pay/apple-pay-recurring-sdk.md

 > 📘 Setup Required
 >
-> Before following this guide, ensure you have completed the [Dashboard Setup and Configuration](doc:apple-pay-setup-configuration) process.
+> Before following this guide, ensure you have completed the [dashboard setup and configuration](doc:apple-pay-setup-configuration) process.

 ## Recurring Payments with SDK Overview